 It's a good idea, then, to have a fellow manager who you can turn to when dealing with situations of a difficult or delicate nature.

 Your mentor doesn't have to work at the same company as you, but if possible you should make a habit of meeting with either your immediate superior or someone who heads up another department or team to bounce ideas off them.

-Remember: you were hired for your ability to manage a team, not because you're infalliable.
-Talk to your peers often and heed their advice.
+Remember: you were hired for your ability to manage a team, not because you're infallible.
+Talk to your peers often and take their advice on board.

 7. Be your own model employee

 Yes, you're a manager now, and that affords you a few special perks.
 But your team will be paying close attention to the way that you conduct yourself — and following suit.

 One of the best ways to get the most of your staff and to encourage them to trust you is to lead by example.

 Right from your very first day, be sure to: